Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/sbs_development_process.md

 ## DEFFENSIVE PROGRAMMING

-179. Include defensive programming component on app.py to redirect non-user to login page when user tries to access the page directly:
+179. Include defensive programming component on app.py to redirect non-user to login page when user tries to access the page directly (see testing page for more details on each fuunction testing):

                 # create edit_actionstatus input function
                 @app.route("/edit_actionstatus/<action_id>", methods=["POST", "GET"])
                 def edit_actionstatus(action_id):
                 # prevent non-authorised direct access to the page with defensive programming
-                if "user" in session:
+                if "user" in session and session["user"]=="admin":
                         # find the right action for status update
                         action = mongo.db.actions.find_one({"_id": ObjectId(action_id)})
                         ...
                 # defensive programming message
                 else:
-                        flash("Please, login to access the page")
-                        return redirect (url_for('login'))
+                        flash("Please, login as Admin to access the page") return redirect (url_for('login'))

 ## FIXING LAST ISSUES